MehmetHY/Minima-VS-Code-Dark-Themes/README.md

 # Minima VS Code Dark Themes
 A VS Code theme pack that has a simple UI style with a colorful syntax highlighting.
+Good for C++, C#, HTML, CSS, JavaScript, TypeScript, Python, SQL, Kotlin and GLSL.

 ## Themes
 * Aqua High Saturation